 Religions and Religious Diversity in India

-Despite, India is a place of theistic religion; Samkhya, Yoga, Nyaya, Vaisheshika, Mimamsa, and Vedanta, it hosted atheistic schools of philosophies; Jainism, Buddhism, Charvaka, and Ajivika.
-Among them, Charvaka is the most prominent and popular school of philosophy, a contemporary of Jainism and Buddhism in the 6th century BC.
-This movement survived for seven centuries.
-However, no original text of Charvaka preserved, though the idea of its popularity and thoughts comes as a result of its criticisms mentioned, in the literature of other religious texts, such as Jainism, Buddhism, and Hinduism.
+Despite, India is a place of theistic religions, it was a place of various atheistic philosophies such as; Charvaka, Ajivika, Agnyana, Jainism, Buddhism and non-believer of God or a creator; Samkhya, Yoga and Mimamsa.
+Among them, Charvaka is the most prominent and popular school of philosophy, a contemporary of Jainism and Buddhism in the 6th century BC, which was believed to be survived for seven centuries.
+However, no original text of Charvaka are preserved, though the idea of its popularity comes as a result of its criticisms mentioned, in the literature of other religious texts; Jainism, Buddhism, and Hinduism.